 In response to the coronavirus (COVID-19) outbreak, please read our advice and information before attending the service.

-Clinics take place on Tuesday, Thursday and Friday
+Clinics take place on Mondays, Tuesdays and Wednesdays, 9am to 5pm.

 Why you have been referred to this service

 You have been referred to the rapid access diagnostic clinic at Guy's Hospital because you have noticed some changes in your body that your GP would like us to investigate.
 You may have already had a series of tests arranged by your GP, such as blood tests, X-ray or an ultrasound.

 Your GP has referred you to the rapid access diagnostic clinic at Guy’s Hospital for further investigation of your symptoms.
 It is likely that additional tests will be needed to help the clinical team make a diagnosis.
 These could include: blood tests, imaging tests such as CT scans, endoscopy or other tests.
 The clinical team will discuss all of this with you beforehand.

 How to change or cancel an appointment

 Please always let us know if you can't attend your appointment so that someone else can use it.

 Preparing for your appointment

 Please bring to your appointment any tablets and medicines you are taking or a list of your current medication.